-Dress Down Regulations
+Dress Down Guidelines

 - 1. Shirts must have sleeves.
 No tanks, spaghetti straps or midriff tops. - 2.
 Shirt graphics must be appropriate (alcohol/drug/political references are prohibited). - 3.
 Hats may not be worn in school, with the exception of specially themed days. - 4.
 Shorts/skirts must be of appropriate length.
 Shorts may only be worn during the warm weather months of September and May/June.
 From October through April, students are not permitted to wear shorts over leggings. - 5.
 Jeans, yoga pants, and leggings are permitted.
+If a student wears leggings, the student's shirt/top must completely cover the student's bottom/rear end.
 Sweatpants are permitted, but may not have anything printed on the seat of the pants.
 Pajama pants are not to be worn. - 6.
 Comfortable footwear is encouraged on dress down days.
-Wheelies and slippers are prohibited. - 7.
+Wheelies and slippers are prohibited.
+Crocs are permitted on dress down days, but must be worn with socks. - 7.
 Clothes should be clean, neat, and appropriate for a Catholic school. - 8.
 If you are unsure as to whether your planned outfit is appropriate, obtain permission from your homeroom teacher.

-Hair
+Hair & Accessories